ercekal/factmata/README.md

 `$ yarn test`

-The project will fetch the user details from the given address and render them in desktop and mobile
+The project will show a loader while fetching the user details from the given address and render them in desktop and mobile

-If there is error in fetching data, error message will be shown to user Input can be user to filter the users by their name
+If there is error while fetching data, error message will be shown to user

+Input can be user to filter the users by their name.
+If there is no suitable user, it'll show an error message